Would you like to be notified by email when Christopher Felton publishes a new blog?

 - Download the design to the FPGA development board

-Each of these steps can be run by the stroby_run_tools.py script.
-This script will convert the design to HDL.
-And using the Guenter Dannoritzer's Xilinx scripts running synthesis, mapping, place and route, and bit file generation is all automated.
-This was only tested on a Linux machine with Xilinx ISE 13.2.
+See the tool install page for more information installing the packages and tools.
+Each of these steps can be run by the compile_stroby.py script.
+This script will convert the design to Verilog or VHDL.
+The script will execute the Xilinx synthesis, mapping, place and route, and bit file generation.
+This was only tested on a Linux machine with Xilinx ISE 13.x.
+The myhdl_tools package is based on Guenter Dannoritzer's original examples.

 We are not going to specifically review how to use the vendor FPGA tools in this tutorial.
-If you are unfamiliar with the FPGA vendor tools the following link might be useful.
+If you are unfamiliar with the FPGA vendor tools the following links might be useful.

 Downloading the design will depend on the board and software tools used.
 The USBP and SX1 have separate software programs to load the bit-files.
 The nexsys2 and DE2 can be programmed with the vendor design software.

-This was an introductory tutorial to use MyHDL as the design language for FPGA designs.
+This was an introductory tutorial using MyHDL as the design language for FPGA implementations.
 Questions on this tutorial can be submitted in the comments section of this blog post.
 As mentioned the full source code can be found in the BitBucket Repository.

 If you have any questions or issues feel free to leave a comment in the "comment" section below.